-Order Odonata is divided into two suborders: Zygoptera (damselflies) and Anisoptera (dragonflies).
+Dragon and damselflies are divided into two suborders: Zygoptera (damsel) and Anisoptera (dragon).
 These colorful, enchanting insects date back about 325 million years, to the Carboniferous Period of the Paleozoic Era.
 They were some of the largest invertebrate animals to ever have lived; the fossil record shows specimens of an ancestral group, the protodonata, with a 30-inch (nearly 1 meter) wingspan.

 This is the picture that thrilled me so much when I first downloaded it from the camera that I became hooked (some say obsessed) on macro photography – not that I hadn’t been thrilled before, but this was the killer.
 Taken in natural light in 2002 with a Kodak DC4800 point-and-shoot camera equipped with close-up lens.
 Kodak invented digital photography, by the way – and their early cameras were often overlooked as serious contenders because Kodak was still convinced their customers wanted to shoot film and buy prints of their pictures and they let their digital camera business suck hind teat, so to speak.
 Too bad because they made very versatile cameras with excellent optics.